salesforce/lwc/packages/@lwc/perf-benchmarks/README.md

 ## Best benchmarks

 This package also supports [Best](https://bestjs.dev) as a benchmark runner.
-To run the Best tests, you must run `yarn build:performance` as usual.
-To run the tests locally, run:
+To run the Best tests locally:

     yarn test:performance:best

+Or for CI:

+    yarn test:performance:best:ci